EndPointCorp/end-point-blog/2014/05/27/supporting-apple-retina-displays-on-web.html.md

 ### Using CSS for background images

-Doesn't the "modern web" have a way to handle this natively in HTML &amp; CSS?
+Doesn't the "modern web" have a way to handle this natively in HTML & CSS?
 For sites using CSS background images, CSS media queries will do the trick:

 ```css
 @media only screen and (-webkit-min-device-pixel-ratio: 2), (min-resolution: 192dpi) {